bbmokhtari/django-translations/docs/guide/querysets.rst

    print(europe)

-.. testoutput:: guide_translate
+.. testoutput:: TranslatableQuerySet.translate.1

    Europa

-To translate a queryset:
+To translate a queryset in a language:

-.. testcode:: guide_translate
+.. testcode:: TranslatableQuerySet.translate.2

    from sample.models import Continent